 Hello!
 I’m Brady, a Senior Lecturer in Sociology at Monash University in the School of Social Sciences.
 I was awarded my PhD in sociology from Griffith University in 2012.
 From 2013-2016 I was Lecturer in Sociology at the University of Tasmania, and in 2017 I began at Monash.
 From 2019-2022 I was an Australian Research Council (ARC) Discovery Early Career Research Award (DECRA) Senior Research Fellow.
 I am also my School’s Research Coordinator, which means I help coordinate research efforts, strategic intiatives, the distribution of internal funds, and research strategy in one of Australia’s biggest social science schools in Australia.

 My research sits between the sociology of youth and a cultural sociology of digital media.
-I’m interested in how young people use social media, and how social media come to serve as sites of identity-work and archival memory constituted through digital traces.
+I’m interested in how young people use social media, and how social media platforms come to serve as sites of identity-work and archival memory constituted through digital traces.